By Van Alcazar

 Some Helpful Tips

+Caring for a dog with sarcoptic mange is not easy.
 There were also other measures that we adopted for Milo to help her treatment.
 These were:

 - Ensure that her environment is always clean.
 Although she is mostly indoors, dirt and dust still manage to find their way inside the house.
 We make sure the areas she usually stays on, including her sleeping spot, are always sanitized.
 Some recommended to use residual insecticide to clean the areas but we only used mild floor cleaner solution for the job as strong floor chemicals tend to irritate the dog’s paws and skin on contact.